 Transitioning is a process over time that can take between several months or many years.

-Not all gender independent young people want or need to transition.
+Not all transgender young people want or need to transition.
 For those who do, it is becoming more common to begin at a young age, however transitioning can be achieved in a variety of ways and is not age specific.

 If you are a parent and wish to understand and explore the options available for your child or adolescent or you are an adult considering how you may fully express your gender identity, we look forward to your enquiries.